Last Updated on November 27, 2022 by Rebecca Huff

 Whatever the culture you are celebrating, learn to say hello.
 That is a basic greeting you can use when you meet people.
-Anytime I have made the effort to speak to someone else in their native language it has always been met with pleasant surprise.
+Anytime I have made the effort to speak to someone else in their native language it has always been met with appreciation.

 While visiting China, my tour guide asked me to “say something” to several people in Mandarin.
 Each time she got so excited when everyone understood me.
 I've never had a bad experience when attempting to greet someone in their native language.
 It is possible to learn a foreign language on your own.